 The offer of accommodation and the price remain valid until the deadline stated in your offer letter but after that date the offer of accommodation will automatically lapse if you have not accepted it.

-Refund of prepayment; New Overseas/Home/EU Postgraduates – providing we are notified before the 23 September 2017 this prepayment can be refunded in full should the student be unable to take their place in Bath due to VISA problems or failure to meet the conditions of their course offer.
+If we are notified before 21 September 2022 this prepayment can be refunded should the student be unable to take their place in Bath due to VISA problems or failure to meet the conditions of their course offer.

-The arrangements for payment are set out at: http://www.bath.ac.uk/guides/paying-your-student-accommodation-fees/ but, in summary, although payment for the year is due in advance you can pay by three or four instalments according to the length of your contract.
-The exact amount due each session and the payment date is stated on your accommodation contract or you can obtain details from the Student Accommodation Office by emailing email@example.com.
+The arrangements for payment can be found here.
+Although payment for the year is due in advance, you can pay in three or four instalments according to the length of your contract.
+The exact amount due and the payment date is stated on your accommodation contract, or you can obtain details from the Student Accommodation Office by emailing email@example.com.